akatsuki105/dawngb/README.md

 ## Accuracy

-Keep the code as simple as possible, so synchronization is done at each instruction, and drawing is done at once on HBlank.
+Keep the code as simple as possible, so synchronization is done at each instruction, and line-rendering is done at once on HBlank.

 So game like "Prehistorik Man", which modifies the PPU registers during mid-frame, may not draw correctly.